Course materials for UCL module COMP0160

 Once everything has imported, go to the Project browser in the bottom left corner of the window, and select Scenes.
 Double-click on the CD_ratios_audio scene to open it.

-This scene is similar to the one from lab 6, but has some new features:
+This scene is similar to the one from last week, but has some new properties:

-As in week 6, your first task is just to play around with the parameters to get a feel for the effects and how (if at all) they interact.
+Once again, your first task is just to play around with the parameters to get a feel for their effects and how (if at all) they interact.

 Run the scene.
 Use the inspector to make changes to the object masses, and to the attached sounds, and to the delays.
 Lift the objects with your mouse.